Jean-Delfino/Simple-Reuse/README.md

 ## Pooling

-Here is a simple pooling idea, still incomplete if you consider all the way of spawning in Unity, but it’s usable.
+Here is a simple pooling idea, still incomplete if you consider all the ways of spawning in Unity, but it’s usable.

 ## Sound